tc39/proposal-ses/README.md

 ## How Deterministic?

-_We do not include any form of determinism within the goals of SES, so this "How Deterministic" section is only speculative and intriguing._
+_We do not include any form of replay within the goals of SES, so this "How Deterministic" section is only important because of the punch line at the end of this section._

 Given a deterministic spec, one could be sure that two computations, starting from the same state, run on two conforming implementations,